-Diplomates who fail to remit the annual registration fee and assessment (if applicable) prior to April 15 of each year will be removed from the list of Active Diplomates and their designation as a Diplomate will be eliminated from the annual Membership Directory.
-Further, the Board's response to a legitimate request for the Certification status of an endodontist from an agency that holds credentials, records or privileging authority will indicate that the endodontist is not in good standing with the Board.
+Diplomates who fail to remit the annual registration fee and assessment (if applicable) prior to April 15 of each year will be removed from the list of Active Diplomates and their designation as a Diplomate will be eliminated from the annual online AAE Membership Directory.
+Further, the Board's response to a legitimate request for the Certification status of an endodontist from an agency that holds credentials, records or privileging authority will indicate that the endodontist is an Inactive Diplomate not in good standing with the Board.